Urology Care Foundation - What is Male Infertility?

 Sperm carry half of the DNA to the egg.
 Changes in the number and structure of chromosomes can affect fertility.
 For example, the male Y chromosome may be missing parts.

-Certain medications can change sperm production, function and delivery.
-These medications are most often given to treat health problems like:
+Certain drugs can change sperm production, function and delivery.
+These drugs are most often given to treat health problems like:

 • arthritis